-In return for providing ‘joined up, better coordinated care’, it was claimed that ACSs would have more control over the operation of the health system in their area.
-In reality, they provided a means by which national bodies (the Treasury, the Department of Health, for example) could assert more control, especial with regard to finances and performance.
+In return for providing ‘joined up, better coordinated care’, it was claimed that ACSs would have more control over their funding and the operation of the health system in their area.
+In reality, ACSs provided a means by which national bodies (the Treasury, the Department of Health, for example) could assert more control, especial with regard to finances and performance.

 NHSE’s ambition was for ACSs to cover half the population of England by 2020, something it acknowledged would be a complicated transition, requiring a staged implementation.

-These shadow ACSs agreed, in principle, a draft Memorandum of Understanding (MOU) with NHSE, signing them up to
+These shadow ACSs agreed, in principle, a draft Memorandum of Understanding (MOU) with NHSE, that signed them up to